dotnet/docs-maui/docs/user-interface/pop-ups.md

 string result = await DisplayPromptAsync("Question 1", "What's your name?");
 ```

-This code displays the prompt and if the OK button is tapped, the entered response is returned as a `string`.
-If the Cancel button is tapped, `null` is returned:

 :::image type="content" source="media/pop-ups/simple-prompt.png" alt-text="Screenshot of a prompt.":::

+If the OK button is tapped the entered response is returned as a `string`.
+If the Cancel button is tapped, `null` is returned.

 > [!NOTE]
 > On Android, prompts can be dismissed by tapping on the page outside the alert.
 On desktop platforms, prompts can be dismissed with the escape key.